 Under the old filagree wooden arches and overflowing ivy of a small women’s college–thanks to designer Nina Ball–we enter two women’s hurricane of ideas.
-At the eye of that delicious academic climate, we meet Mary Wooley and Jeanette Marks.
+At the eye of that delicious academic climate, we meet Mary Woolley and Jeanette Marks.

-In 1901, before women’s rights, before gay marriage, before social security, Mary Wooley was appointed President of Mount Holyoke College, and she served until 1937.
+In 1901, before women’s rights, before gay marriage, before social security, Mary Woolley was appointed President of Mount Holyoke College, and she served until 1937.
 She also hired her young lesbian lover, Jeanette Marks, as a fledgling English Professor.
 How did she get away with it?

 Well, simply, like a “bull in a china shop.”
-Powerful Stacy Ross embodies Wooley as an assertive, sharp-edged innovator for her time.
+Powerful Stacy Ross embodies Woolley as an assertive, sharp-edged innovator for her time.
 And inspiring Leontyne Mbele-Mbong as Marks is a bold, outspoken suffragette.
 They form a complementary couple—battling and breaking rules for decades—devoted to each other.